Chris Jones (drama critic)

 Christopher Nigel Jones (born September 10, 1963) is a British-American journalist and academic.
 He is the chief theater critic and Sunday culture columnist of the Chicago Tribune.
-Since 2014, he has also served as director of the Eugene O’Neill Theater Center’s National Critics Institute.
+Since 2014, he has also served as director of the Eugene O'Neill Theater Center's National Critics Institute.
 Jones has appeared on the news broadcast of CBS-2 Chicago as a weekly theater critic.

-In 2018, he was additionally named Broadway theater critic for the Tribune related publication, the New York Daily News.
-In 2021 he was named Editorial Page Editor of the Tribune, but he continues to review theater both in Chicago and New York.
+In 2018, Jones was additionally named Broadway theater critic for the newly acquired Tribune related publication, the New York Daily News.
+In 2021 he was named Editorial Page Editor of the Tribune, while he continues to review theater both in Chicago and New York.
+Jones writes many of the Tribune's editorials and supervises both the editorial board and the Opinion team.

 In 2001, Jones was featured in an article in American Theatre magazine about the 12 most influential theater critics in America.
 In 2016, the New York Times cited Jones as an important reason that Broadway shows try-out in Chicago, noting the role his reviews have played in helping producers improve productions for New York runs.
+Jones' well-known public interviews include Stephen Sondheim, Lin-Manuel Miranda (where he famously beat-boxed on stage with Miranda), Jessica Lange, Salman Rushdie, Gov. J.B.
+Pritzker, former Chicago Mayor Rahm Emanuel, Pete Townshend, David Mamet, Harvey Fierstein, Alan Cumming, and John Waters.

 Early life and education

-A native of Bury, England, Jones attended the United Kingdom’s Bury Grammar School and University of Hull, from which he graduated with honors in 1984 with a joint BA in Drama and English.
+A native of Bury, England, Jones attended the United Kingdom's Bury Grammar School and University of Hull, from which he graduated with honors in 1984 with a joint BA in Drama and English.
 He moved to the United States to pursue his MA in Theatre at Ohio State University, which he received in 1986.
 He earned his PhD in 1989 with his dissertation Populism, the Mainstream Theatre, and the Plays of Willy Russell.

 Career

 Academia

-From 1990-2000, Jones taught at Northern Illinois University, rising from assistant professor, to associate professor and then as professor and associate chair of the School of Theatre and Dance.
+From 1990 to 2000, Jones taught at Northern Illinois University, rising from assistant professor, to associate professor and then as professor and associate chair of the School of Theatre and Dance.
 From 2000 to 2002, he served as associate dean of The Theatre School at DePaul University, where he remains an adjunct professor.
 He left his tenured post in academe to join the Chicago Tribune full-time in 2002.
+Jones also teaches at the University of Chicago Graham School.